nesistor/GovAssist/Readme.md

 ## 🌐 **Deployment and Monitoring**

-- **Deployment**: Kubernetes-based container orchestration.
+- **Deployment**: Kubernetes-based container orchestration, though the demo version is focused on a single deployable instance for simplicity.
 - **CI/CD Pipelines**: Ensure smooth and frequent updates.
-- **Monitoring**: Use Prometheus and ELK Stack for performance monitoring and logging.
+- **Monitoring**: Real-time monitoring using Prometheus and ELK Stack to track system performance and user feedback.

 ---